 Once a research deposit has been approved, it becomes an Esploro asset.
 See here for information on working with Esploro assets.

 - On the Deposit Research Asset page, optionally enter or select the name of one of the researchers in the Researcher field.
-You will be able to add additional names later in the process.
+You will be able to add additional names later in the process (on page 2 of the wizard, under Creators and Contributors).
 If you select a researcher, select whether this researcher is a Creator or Contributor for the deposit.

 If you do enter a researcher, that researcher will appear as the Owner on the right panel after approving the asset.
 If you don't select a researcher, no Owner will be displayed.